 Of course.
 For meals cooked in camp, you will always have a say in what you eat.
 In the case of catered meals, food will be provided to suit your needs.

 No. All the activities in each course are taught at a beginner’s level.
 So, for example, if you have never kayaked, you will be taught basic strokes and skills needed to accomplish the activities in the course.
 If you have ever wanted to participate in any of these activities, the courses will serve as a great introduction.
 Once basic instruction is accomplished, you will have opportunities to try more advanced skills.
-For example, in “The Beach” course, students who wish may be given the opportunity to try surf kayaking or to learn the Eskimo roll.
+For example, in “The Beach” course, students who wish may be given the opportunity to try surf kayaking.
 All skill levels are welcomed and accommodated.

 The program does everything it can to keep the students safe.
 A Penn State professor will be with you on the outing(s).
 Other instructors have significant outdoor experience and first aid certification (in most cases, they are Wilderness First Responders or Wilderness EMTs).
 Moreover, the outfitters and other organizations we subcontract with offer similar qualifications and serve as a second layer of safety for the students.